nanli0713/iot_thingsboard_ml/README.en.md

 # iot_smart_classroom

 #### Introduce
 This project is mainly based on thingsboard and realizes the combination of machine learning and thingsboard. python: First use the code to randomly generate 1000 rows of data and save it to a csv file.
 Then use three methods: linear regression, decision tree regression and random forest regression to simulate training and testing.
-Finally, we got the best simulation model: random forest . thingsboard: Use python to dynamically display temperature, humidity, and brightness data on thingsboard.
+Finally, we got the best simulation model: random forest .
+Deep learning MLP is also used for simulation, with an accuracy rate as high as 99%.thingsboard: Use python to dynamically display temperature, humidity, and brightness data on thingsboard.
 If the student's efficiency is less than 60%, an alarm will be issued.

 #### Software Architecture
 ```